-Central Electric Power Cooperative (CEP) needed to insure South Carolina distribution cooperatives and residents against power outages by adding redundancy to their infrastructure near the coast.
+CEP needed to insure South Carolina distribution cooperatives and residents against power outages by adding redundancy to their infrastructure near the coast.
 Fulfilling that vision required the power generation and transmission nonprofit to connect a substation on a small island to a power line on another.
 Connecting the infrastructure required installing 115-kilovolt power cables underneath more than a half-mile of protected estuaries and salt marshes.
-At the same time, CEP had to preserve trees that if disturbed, would have cost them hundreds of thousands of dollars.
+At the same time, CEP had to preserve trees that, if disturbed, would incur hundreds of thousands of dollars in fines.

 Drilling in the wetland environment was particularly tricky.
 To prevent any major damage, we carefully chose the HDD’s entry and exit points and monitored the construction itself to watch for inadvertent returns.
 During the project’s critical stages, such as pipe pullback, our staff worked extra hours to ensure the project team did not violate permit requirements and that they fused and handled conduits according to the specifications.
 We also monitored the alignment for drill fluid releases and implemented the inadvertent return contingency plan.
-Working closely with the drilling contractor, we addressed problems as they occurred and quickly negotiated solutions between the contractor and with the Army Corps of Engineers.
+Working closely with the drilling contractor, we addressed problems as they occurred and quickly negotiated solutions between the contractor and with the U.S. Army Corps of Engineers.

-During drilling, the friction and loads got so high that the pipe might have been compromised, so we suggested our client have a specialist to inspect the pipe.
+During drilling, the friction and loads got so high that the pipe might have been compromised, so we suggested that our client have a specialist inspect the pipe.
 The specialist repaired and reused the compromised pipe section and signed off on its integrity.
 Through our oversight, CEP was able to avoid this potential cost overrun.
 As a result, we kept the project within budget and on schedule to meet CEP’s in-service date.

-- Enhanced CEP’s reputation with the public and regulators by proactively communicating with CEP’s project manager, eliminating surprises, and allowing him to control the project’s costs and schedule while meeting stakeholder expectations
+Enhanced CEP’s reputation with the public and regulators by proactively communicating with CEP’s project manager, eliminating surprises, and allowing him to control the project’s costs and schedule while meeting stakeholder expectations

-- Preserved live oak trees predating the Civil War and spared our client massive fines by designing the pipe conduit with 167 joints, giving it the flexibility to bypass the trees
+Preserved live oak trees predating the Civil War and spared our client massive fines by designing the pipe conduit with 167 joints, giving it the flexibility to bypass the trees